cvkittler/Metamorphic-Manufacturing/README.md

 ```
 to end the program, hit ctrl+c in each of the terminals that pop up

-## Remote roscore
+## 2.4 Running the rogram with a remote roscore
-ie using with the ABB1600 under unified ROS control from another machine
+ie using with the ABB1600 under unified ROS control from another machine.
+Commands can be issued either from the command line on the Raspberry Pi OR another ROS Node
-- generate a wifi hotspot from the computer running roscore and connect the raspberry pi to it
+- Connect the Raspberry Pi a wifi hotspot running on the machine running roscore (likely the ubuntu machine used in Section 1)
-- if you are using vnc viewer to controll the pi, you can connect your own laptop to the hotpost from the computer running roscore and restart vnc to get access again
+- Remote desktop to the Raspberry Pi using the method of your choice

-Edit the roscore-program-remote.sh file if necessary
+Edit the roscore-program-remote.sh file if necessary (right click -> text editor)
 ```
 #!/bin.bash

 source /home/pi/catkin_ws/devel/setup.bash
-export ROS_MASTER_URI=http://[ip of computer running roscore on IRC5 netowrk] export ROS_IP=[raspi ip on otpsot] rosrun mmmqp_eoat mmmqp_eoat_node read line
+export ROS_MASTER_URI=http://[ip of computer running roscore on IRC5 netowrk] export ROS_IP=[raspi ip on hotpsot] rosrun mmmqp_eoat mmmqp_eoat_node read line
 ```